willyjohn1/NSMB-Practice-Hack/README.md

 How to install the patch:
   > Using NSMB editor: Open a clean ROM in NSMB editor and then go to the "Tools/Options" tab and there you will find "Import Patch".
 You click that and select my patch file and it will patch it for you.
 Should only take a few seconds and once it is complete, you can close NSMB editor and the clean ROM you selected is now the Modified Practice ROM!
   > There is also Specialised Patching softwares out there such as xdelta.
 You can use these to patch the ROM as well.

+ NOTE: The finished ROM will not include save info since save info is not stored in a .nds file.
+You will probably want a 100% completed .sav file.
+You can find 100% save files for this game using google.
+Its a bit of a grey area to distribute these .sav files so I'm just playing it safe and telling you where to find it.

 Thanks for Downloading My ROM hack and I hope you find it useful!